 Relapse is always a risk for those who struggle with alcohol addiction.
 Even after clients have completed rehab programs at alcohol addiction treatment centers, the risk is there.
 Aftercare is one of the best possible ways to prevent relapse.

 Aftercare can start with sober living facilities.
 Others clients might prefer to live at home but continue with outpatient drug treatment centers in Illinois.
 Local support groups, alumni connections, and peer support are all incredibly valuable.
 Through family education and training, family members can also learn how to become part of the aftercare support system for their loved ones.

 WHAT GATEWAY FOUNDATION OFFERS CLIENTS

 The effects of alcohol addiction impact all areas of life.
 When people are ready to make a significant change and work toward a lifetime of sobriety, alcohol treatment centers are ideal.
-Gateway Foundation offers clients a full continuum of care, which means that clients can find the programs that best fit their needs, their health and their schedules.
+Gateway offers clients a full continuum of care, which means that clients can find the programs that best fit their needs, their health and their schedules.

 Clients can also expect to find a wide range of recovery strategies.
 From evidence-based to holistic, some of the most successful programs include:

 - Motivational Interviewing